2021 Catalan regional election: Election date

 The term of the Parliament of Catalonia expired four years after the date of its previous election, unless it was dissolved earlier.
-The regional president was required to call an election fifteen days prior to the date of expiry of parliament, with election day taking place within from forty to sixty days after the call.
+The election decree was required to be issued no later than the twenty-fifth day prior to the date of expiry of parliament and published on the following day in the Official Journal of the Government of Catalonia (DOGC), with election day taking place on the fifty-fourth day from publication.
 The previous election was held on 21 December 2017, which meant that the legislature's term would have expired on 21 December 2021.
-The election was required to be called no later than 6 December 2021, with it taking place up to the sixtieth day from the call, setting the latest possible election date for the Parliament on Friday, 4 February 2022.
+The election decree was required to be published in the DOGC no later than 27 November 2021, with the election taking place on the fifty-fourth day from publication, setting the latest possible date for election day on Thursday, 20 January 2022.

-The president had the prerogative to dissolve the Parliament of Catalonia and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year had elapsed since a previous one under this procedure.
+The regional president had the prerogative to dissolve the Parliament of Catalonia and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year had elapsed since a previous one under this procedure.
 In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the Parliament was to be automatically dissolved and a fresh election called.

-On 29 January 2020, President Quim Torra announced that he would be calling a snap election at some point throughout 2020 once the parliamentary procedures for the budget's approval were finalized, after a government crisis erupted between Together for Catalonia (JuntsxCat) and Republican Left of Catalonia (ERC) over Torra's being stripped of his status as legislator, resulting from a court ruling condemning Torra for disobeying the Central Electoral Commission by not withdrawing partisan symbols from the Palau de la Generalitat's facade and not guaranteeing the institution's neutrality during the April 2019 Spanish general election campaign.
+On 29 January 2020, President Quim Torra announced that he would be calling a snap election at some point throughout 2020 once the budgetary procedure was finalized in Parliament, after a government crisis erupted between Together for Catalonia (Junts) and Republican Left of Catalonia (ERC) over Torra's being stripped of his status as legislator, resulting from a court ruling for disobeying the Central Electoral Commission by not withdrawing partisan symbols from the Palau de la Generalitat's facade and not guaranteeing the institution's neutrality during the April 2019 Spanish general election campaign.